GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/027-mandy-lake-to-shelter/index.md

             <li>The path becomes clearer at "Road meets Big Rock Meadow (E)"</li>
             <li>The trail gradually loses elevation just before you pass "Old Cabin", a structure that has definitely seen better days.</li>
             <li>Continue to the final "Round Shelter" waypoint.
 As you can see, this shelter has also seen better days.
 But it's a place where you can rest and perhaps even sign a makeshift "log book" to commemorate your visit.</li>
-            <li>All that's left to do now is retrace your steps toward the parking spot to the east. </li>
+            <li>All that's left to do now is retrace your steps toward the parking spot to the west. </li>
             <li>Congratulations for completing the hike!</li>
           </ul>
         </td>